 This section includes some of the best ways to make money online.
 Many of these ideas are for freelance careers than can turn into your full-time job.
 And even if they don’t, these are flexible and scalable side hustles to grow your income.

-1. Work as a freelance editor
+1. Work as a freelance proofreader

 As a freelance editor, you are providing editing services for a variety of clients.
 You might work for bloggers, have regular contracts with larger companies, or work on small one-off type projects.